Establishing trust in quantum computations: Supporting Information

 This example uses a physically implausible error channel with a maximally sparse error probability vector.
 We conjecture that $\Delta \ll \nicefrac{1}{2}$ whenever each $\mathcal{S}_i$'s error probability vector $\vec{r}$ is not close to maximally sparse.
-We now provide some support for this conjecture.
+We now provide some support for this conjecture, and which we note can be proven to be true when the $\mathcal{U}_i$ are all Clifford operators (which will not typically be true in MCFE).
 To do so, we will use an alternative formula for $\lambda(\mathcal{E})$ that holds for all completely positive and trace preserving $\mathcal{E}$:

 where $[\mathcal{E}]_{\textrm{u}}$ is the unital component of $\mathcal{E}$.
 We assume that $F(\mathcal{S}_i) \geq 0.5$ for all $i$, as then each $\mathcal{S}_i$ is a positive semi-definite matrix, and hence each $\mathcal{U}_i \mathcal{S}_i \mathcal{U}_i^{\dagger}$ is a positive semi-definite matrix.
 This allows us to use the following result.
 Any positive semi-definite matrices $A_i$, with $i=1,2,\dots,k$, satisfy \cite{Shebrawi2013-hh}